Your Information Guide to Valley of the Waves at Sun City Resort in South Africa. Enjoy family fun at the wave pools and various rides and activities.

 Each Adult & Child must pay an entry fee when arriving at the Sun City gates before getting to Valley of the Waves.

-This means day visitors must pay R75 to enter the Sun City Resort and then also pay the separate entry fee to the Valley of the Waves (See rates listed above).
+This means day visitors must also pay to enter the Sun City Resort and then also pay the separate entry fee to the Valley of the Waves (See rates listed above).

 Siyabona Africa does not take Day Visitor bookings